ptrgits/ops-zero-nexus/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/features/custom-domain#custom-domain)

+## Email Configuration

+The registration form uses EmailJS to send emails.
+To set it up:

+1. Create an account at https://www.emailjs.com/
+2. Create an email service (Gmail, Outlook, or SMTP)
+3. Create email templates as described in `src/lib/email-templates.md`
+4. Update the configuration in `src/lib/emailjs.ts` with your:
+   - Service ID
+   - Template IDs
+   - Public Key

+The form will send emails to `pendaftaran@opzero.id` when someone submits a registration.